Bonus material: Download Marketing Positioning Checklist.

-The best place to start are customer interviews.
+The best place to start is running customer interviews.
 During Ideal Customer Interviews, ask: what specific feature of our product did you like the best and why?
 And also: when evaluating a solution like ours, what do you find important?
 And of course: why did you choose us?

-Remember: you are looking for those that create value to your customers AND are a source of differentiation.
+Remember: you are looking for those that create value for your customers AND are a source of differentiation.

 Note that unique attributes are not only the features of your product.

 You may have a unique approach to serving your customers, a different business model, a better guarantee, unique methodology, faster payback (time to ROI) than other solutions…

 Ask yourself: what are our unique “TASKS”: talents, attitudes, skills, knowledge, and style?
 What do you do better than anyone in the industry?
 Do you have a different set of beliefs (in a way that benefits your client), or have you figured out a more effective mindset?
 Do you have a different style and approach your clients differently than your competitors?